Reformed Presbyterian Church of North America: Missions

+Other missionary works supported by the RPCNA include the National Reformed Presbyterian Church of Bolivia and Reformed Presbyterian Church in Chile.

 Several short-term mission trips are sponsored by the denomination each year, both foreign and domestic.
 As well, some RPCNA members work formally or informally as missionaries in other countries, although not officially with the RPCNA's Global Mission Board.

 Relations with other churches

 Fraternal relations are maintained with the following bodies: